 To delete a macro, select it, and then click Delete.

-Opens the Macro Organizer dialog, where you can add, edit, or delete existing macro modules, dialogs, and libraries.
+Opens the Macro Organiser dialogue box, where you can add, edit, or delete existing macro modules, dialogue boxes, and libraries.

 Lists the existing macros and dialogs.

 Opens the selected macro or dialog for editing.